thuntran/costofliving/README.md

   owed by an individual earning minimum wage.
-- `net_salary()`: Calculates the combined tax amount (federal, state, local taxes) for by an individual earning minimum wage, and obtains the net salary by deducting from the gross salary.
+- `net_salary()`: Calculates the combined tax amount (federal, state, local taxes) for by an individual earning minimum wage, and obtains the net salary by deducting the combined tax amount from the gross salary.
 - `net_salary_avg_col_difference()`: Calculates the difference between
-  the average costs of living by the net salary.
+  the average costs of living and the net salary.
 - `avg_col_multiple_states()`: Calculates the annual gross salary, total tax (federal, state, local), net salary, and difference between average cost of living and net salary of a single person earning